 As Woody Allen said, “If you’re not failing every now and again, it’s a sign that you’re not doing anything very innovative.”

-Here are a few bad pairings you should at least experiment with, just to identify what to avoid.
+Here are a few bad pairings you should at least experiment with to identify what to avoid.
+It is actually a good practice to understand what made a bad pairing.
 If you want some professional help, you may want to attend a food and wine pairing class to help you avoid some of these mistakes.

 Bad pairings like these frequently come from the idea that you should drink whatever you want with any given dish.
-People that only drink one style of wine might not find it that enjoyable when the food falls short and gives in to the wine.
+People who only drink one wine style might not find it enjoyable when the food falls short and gives in to the wine.
 Rich wines with rich food and delicate wines with delicate dishes that’s the rule.
 Switch those out, and you have a recipe for disaster.

 The same rule applies the other way.
 Intensely flavored dishes will crush delicate wines.
 A Burgundian Pinot will feel out of place against a platter of grilled BBQ ribs.

 Desserts can be overwhelming.
 Restraint, after all, is a word seldom used by pastry chefs.
 Overly sweet desserts flatten any wine on sight.
 If the wine is not sweeter than the dessert, it will taste watery and dull; simply acidic.

-Bad Pairing #4: Alcohol and spicy food
+Bad Food Pairing #4: Alcohol and spicy food

-Spicy food is really not meant to be paired with spicy wine.
+Spicy food is really not meant to be paired with a spicy wine.
 Bold, rich, often hot flavors of Asian cuisine, for example, should be paired with wines that carry some sugar.
-Sweetness balances spiciness, yet many people still pair big alcoholic red wines with this type of food.
+The sweetness balances spiciness, yet many people still pair big alcoholic red wines with this type of food.

 Alcohol actually accentuates the hot tones of chili.
 A light Moscato or an off-dry Riesling will play a better part.
-Also, avoid sparkling wine with spicy food, effervescence will just boost the burning sensation in your tongue.
-Off-dry reds are uncommon, but they exist, as long as they’re low in alcohol, their good options too.
+Also, avoid sparkling wine with spicy food; effervescence will boost the burning sensation in your tongue.
+Off-dry reds are uncommon, but they exist; as long as they’re low in alcohol, they’re good options too.

-Bad Pairing #5: Oily fish and tannins
+Bad Food Pairing #5: Oily fish and tannins

-We’ve all heard seafood goes well with white wine, but neither all seafood nor all whites are created equal.
+We’ve all heard seafood goes well with white wine, but neither all seafood nor whites are created equal.
 Oysters can be great with Chardonnay, but if the oysters are raw, you’re better off with a young, mineral, unoaked style of wine.

 In the end, the absolute worst pairing is the one in which you don’t take a chance.
 Boring pairings, even if they are sound, are just not enough.
-Every successful food and wine pairing has a Wow! factor, without it, you have in your hands a just-ok pairing; that’s a failure in my book.
+Every successful food and wine pairing has a Wow! factor.
+Without it, you have in your hands a just-ok pairing; that’s a failure in my book.